vietdonggithub/vietdonggithub.github.io/README.md

 ![Prologue Theme](assets/images/screenshot.png "Prologue Theme Screenshot")

-This is Prologue, a simple, single page responsive site template from [HTML5 UP](https://html5up.net/prologue), now available as a blog-aware Jekyll theme from [Chris Bobbe](https://chrisbobbe.github.io).
+This is Prologue, a simple, single page responsive site template from [Dong Dong](https://html5up.net/prologue), now available as a blog-aware Jekyll theme from [Chris Bobbe](https://chrisbobbe.github.io).
 It features a clean, minimalistic design and a sticky sidebar with navigation-linked scrolling.

 **Demo**: https://chrisbobbe.github.io/jekyll-theme-prologue/